|The Mission Team

-The Mission Team will focus its work in four areas:
+The Mission Team focuses its work in six areas:

-Mission Begins, which will work in the establishment and support of synodically authorized worshipping communities, congregations under development, and new mission sites.
+Mission Begins, which works in the establishment and support of synodically authorized worshipping communities, congregations under development, and new mission sites.

-Mission Beyond, which will focus on ministries outside the congregational setting, like campus ministry, seminary and university professors, global mission connections, camping, prison ministry, and hospital/hospice/military chaplains; and so on.
+Mission Beyond, which focuses on ministries outside the congregational setting, like campus ministry, seminary and university professors, global mission connections, camping, prison ministry, and hospital/hospice/military chaplains; and so on.

 The Leadership Development Team will coordinate ministry in three areas:

 Parish Ministry Training Program, which trains laity in a three-year program for greater service in their home congregations or as synodically authorized ministers;